 Chapter 8: Organizational Innovation as an Opportunity for Sustainable Enterprise: Standardization as a Potential Constraint

-David Wheeler and Michelle Ng INTRODUCTION Despite the sincere eﬀorts of thousands of environmental and corporate social responsibility (CSR) managers in businesses worldwide it is uncontroversial to assert that business, as a global institution, still has a long way to go in fully integrating principles of sustainable development eﬀectively either into strategy or into day to day management.
+8. Organizational innovation as an opportunity for sustainable enterprise: standardization as a potential constraint David Wheeler and Michelle Ng INTRODUCTION Despite the sincere eﬀorts of thousands of environmental and corporate social responsibility (CSR) managers in businesses worldwide it is uncontroversial to assert that business, as a global institution, still has a long way to go in fully integrating principles of sustainable development eﬀectively either into strategy or into day to day management.
 Indeed, despite the progress being made by many large international businesses, frequently exempliﬁed by the membership of a range of enlightened business associations,1 there is little evidence to suggest that the global economy as a whole is becoming more environmentally eﬃcient, socially benign or economically just (Stiglitz, 2002; World Resources Institute, United Nations Environment Program and the World Business Council on Sustainable Development, 2002).
 Meanwhile, the twin pressures of economic globalization and technological change continue to accelerate the political, social and ecological pressures on corporations, adding to the governance challenges facing boards, top management teams and general management (Wheeler, 2003).
 On the question of corporate governance Sundaramurthy and Lewis (2003) note that there is now a need to signiﬁcantly shift the focus of board responsibilities in order to better balance agency theory and stewardship theory.
 This will require the development of new capabilities to manage complexity and paradox, for example, balancing authority and democracy, discipline and empowerment.
-Such a shift would be more consistent with a ‘stakeholder approach’ to strategic management (Freeman, 1984).
-At the level of top management teams there are now a number of...
+Such a shift would be more consistent with a ‘stakeholder approach’ to strategic management (Freeman,...

 You are not authenticated to view the full text of this chapter or article.